Home » News and Events » What Is an Ocular Migraine?

 - Keep a headache journal including information about what you were doing, eating, or medications are taken before or after a headache occurs.

 - If you perform tasks that require clear vision, when an ocular migraine or visual migraine occurs, stop what you are doing and relax until your vision returns to normal.

 - If you’re driving, park on the side of the road and wait for the visual disturbances to pass completely.

-- Your doctor can advise you on the latest migraine medications, including medicines designed to prevent future attacks.
+- Your doctor can advise you on the latest medicines for treating migraines, including medications designed to prevent future attacks.